 - 1. A confirmed Bachelor's Degree in a Counseling related field: - a.
 Degree must be completed at an accredited institution recognized by the U.S. Department of Education and confirmed with official transcripts in English. - b.
 If the student does not possess a Bachelor's degree in a Counseling related field, the student must have successfully completed at least 6 credit hours with a 77% (C+) or higher in psychology or counseling-related coursework at an institution of higher education, subject to the discretion of the program director. - 2.
 The student must have a grade point average of at least 3.0 (on a scale of 4.0) for the last 60 hours of coursework including graduate work. - 3.
 Personal/professional goal statement with a self-appraisal of qualifications for the profession. - 4.
 Current resume (or career summary). - 5.
 Three (3) completed academic or professional letters of recommendation. - 6.
 Completion of virtual interview with the Program Director and one faculty member. - a.
-Applicants with grade point averages lower than the stated program minimum may be considered for admission by recommendation of the Program Director.
+Applicants with grade point averages lower than the stated program minimum may be considered for admission by recommendation of the Program Director. - 7.
+Background checks are required for all Master of Science in Clinical Mental Health Counseling students.
+Students enrolling in the Master of Science in Clinical Mental Health Counseling must successfully pass a background check prior to the beginning of the programs clinicals.

-Admissions Requirements for the Master's in Nursing Program
+Admissions Requirements for the Master in Healthcare Administration Program